expyriment/dataintegrityfingerprint-python/paper.md

 # Specification

-Procedure for calculating the DIF:
+The procedure for calculating the DIF is:

 1. Choose a (cryptographic) hash function `Hash` (e.g. SHA-256)